-- Chaste Hero: Junbao during the first half of the movie was actually scared of touching Siu.
-He was raised to be a monk, so this is justifiable.
+- Chaste Hero: Junbao during the first half of the movie was actually scared of touching Siu Lin.
+He was raised to be a monk, so this is understandable.

 - Combat Medic: The rebels have one, who pretends to be a kooky fortuneteller.

 - Crapsack World: The government is corrupt, the peasants will kill you if you beg for money... even in the temple there were bullies.

 - Curb-Stomp Battle: Junbao's fights after developing Tai Chi become this.

 - The Dog Bites Back: The army turns its back on Tienbo when he tries to take over, slightly because his promotion wasn't exactly legal but mostly because they were sick of his treatment.

-- Doubles as a case of Reality Ensues as mistreating your soldiers only results in your soldiers betraying you.
+- Doubles as a case of realism in film as mistreating your soldiers only results in your soldiers betraying you.

 - Dragon Ascendant: Tienbo goes from a soldier to overshadowing the man who gave him his chance, and eventually becomes the Big Bad.

 - Dramatically Missing the Point: Tienbo cannot understand why he being expelled from the monastery for nearly killing a fellow monk when everybody saw the latter cheat.
 The fact that he cannot comprehend that he was supposed to show restraint in the face of foul play is completely lost on him and only foreshadows the majority of his actions for the remainder of the story

 - Foreshadowing: One of the Taoist rebels plays with a ball using Tai chi-esque moves and philosophies.